rsg-argentina/rsg-argentina/content/authors/nmoreyra/_index.md

 email = "nmoreyra@ege.fcen.uba.ar"

 # List (academic) interests or hobbies
-interests = ["Comparative and Evolutionary Genomics, Phylogenomics, Genome Assembly"]
+interests = ["Evolution", "Comparative Genomics", "Phylogenomics", "Molecular Ecology"]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.